Bonus material

 Output of plotting sample

-In this setting overfitting seems to be pervented succesfully.
-The overall results though have not improved (at least not by much).
+In this setting overfitting seems to be prevented, however the overall results have not improved significantly.
 Above we have used dropout to randomly turn off network nodes during training.
 When doing predictions, dropout is automatically deactivated and all nodes stay active.
-Each time you run the same input data through the same trained model, the prediciton will be exactly the same.
+Each time you run the same input data through the same trained model the prediction will be exactly the same.

 Monte-Carlo Dropout relies on a simply change: dropout will remain active during prediction!
-This means that each time a prediction step is done, the model will look differently because a fraction of all nodes will be turned off randomly.
+This means that each time a prediction step is done, the model will look different because a fraction of all nodes will be turned off randomly.
 One can interpret all of those random variations as individual models.
 Monte-Carlo Dropout now makes use of this fact and collects many different predictions instead of only one.
 At the end this collection of predictions can be combined to a mean (or a median) prediction.
-And the variation of all predictions can tell something about the model’s uncertainty.
+The variation of all the predictions can tell us something about the model’s uncertainty.

 A simple (and a bit hacky) way to enforce dropout layers to remain active is to add training=True to the model: